 Whether you’re looking for people to add to your team or you’re a job seeker looking for your next role, there are a lot of job boards out there to help.
 Some are free or have an optional free plan, while others you’ll want to pay for to get value from them.
 We’ve gathered the best general job boards to add to your job-hunting routine, plus top specialized job boards, including a selection specifically for those with WordPress skills.
 If you are looking to create your own, consider these best job board plugins for WordPress websites.

-Note: It’s common for job sites to have a section where employers can submit their posting or seek out potential employees, so while this article will speak mainly to job seekers, hiring companies are also encouraged to use these sources.
+Note: It’s common for job sites to have a section where employers can submit their postings or seek out potential employees, so while this article will speak mainly to job seekers, hiring companies are also encouraged to use these sources.

 Job Boards vs. Job Search Engines

 There’s a difference between job boards and job search engines.
 On job boards, employers post positions to those specific boards.
 A job search engine has a collection of listings from various job boards and company websites.

 In this list, we have both types of listing sites, and I often use “job boards” as a shorthand way to refer to them.
 What’s most important is that you don’t use too many sites that have repeat jobs.
 You could end up applying for the same job more than once, or you could just waste a lot of time reading through the same postings.
 Also, you don’t want to waste your time looking through jobs that don’t apply to you.